Julia Tutwiler College of Education

 KATHY CHANDLER, DEAN

 The College of Education has as its primary objectives the training of competent teachers for school systems in Alabama, the promotion of improved instructional programs in elementary and secondary schools within the University service area, and the provision of certain services to the other colleges within the University.
-There are non-teaching programs as well as teaching programs in the Department of Physical Education and Athletic Training.
+The College of Education offers teacher certification and non-teaching programs.

 The College offers programs at the undergraduate and graduate levels for the preparation of school personnel in early childhood, elementary, high school, and pre-school through grade twelve education.
 It also provides the professional education courses necessary to meet teacher certification requirements for students who are preparing to teach at the high school levels in Biology, Chemistry, History, English Language Arts, Mathematics, Science, and Social Science.
 Pre-school through grade twelve programs provide preparation for teaching physical education or special education.
 A program is also offered in elementary education (K-6) which includes certification in early childhood education (P-3).
-Non-teaching programs in athletic training and physical education are also offered.
+Non-teaching programs in athletic training, physical education, early childhood development are also offered.
 Information concerning graduate programs can be found in the Graduate Catalogue.

 The College also offers in-service education to teachers in the UWA service area.
 These in-service programs provide technical skill training for teachers and opportunities for the study of curriculum improvement.
 The College offers research capabilities to the school systems in the service area attempting to overcome the learning deficiencies of children.